top of page

 Disassembling a dulcetina

 The picture on the right shows a dulcetina from the top.
-There is a bellows on the back and one on the front.
-You pump the rear one and the front one is the reservoir for the reeds.
-This is equivalent to the internal bellows on a Delhi or Calcutta harmonium.
+There are bellows on the back and one on the front.
+You pump the rear one.
+The front one is the air reservoir for the reeds.
+This serves the same function as the internal bellows on an Indian harmonium.

-In this next picture, the trim pieces above the keyboard have been removed.
+In this picture, the trim pieces above the keyboard have been removed.

 This next picture shows the right side of the dulcetina with the side pieces removed and several parts identified.
 The keyboard sits on top of the main box where the front bellows are mounted with the reeds on the inside.
 It is hinged on the bottom and held closed by a metal latch on each side, as well as two Main Box screws on either side.
 This picture shows the Front Bellows Spring in the open position.
 The straight spring wire for the front belllows is shown resting against the box.
 There is a spring wire on either side of the front bellows which can be held in a latch (upper left of picture).
 Both springs should be latched to hold it closed during transport.
 However, these springs are quite strong and if both are engaged, the bellows will not move very much and the sustain will be very poor.
 With one spring disengaged the sustain is better, but with both springs disengaged, there is nothing but the folds of the bellows to squeeze air of the bellows.